mvermeulen/shark-dev/README.md

 # shark-dev

-Repository for experiments related to nod-ai SHARK
+Repository for experiments related to nod-ai SHARK including comparisons.